Last updated on:

 Editors SeeMe-nopause

-My memory let me down and things at home came to a standstill.
-My emotions seemed to overwhelm me.
+My memory was letting me down and things at home were grinding to a halt.
+I felt like my emotions were overwhelming me.

-“Things I could normally manage easily suddenly took more energy.
-Appointments, replying to emails, and meeting deadlines started slipping away from me.
-My head felt full.”
-Her partner struggled with her changed behaviour.
-Especially her mood swings seemed to cause a lack of understanding.
-‘You get angry so quickly these days.
-And then sad again.
-And then you say nothing.’
+“Things I could normally handle with ease suddenly took up more energy.
+I started to fall behind on appointments, answering emails and meeting deadlines.
+My head felt completely full.”
+Her partner struggled with her change in behaviour.
+Her mood swings, in particular, seemed to cause a lack of understanding.
+‘You’ve been getting angry so quickly lately.
+Then you're sad.
+And then you just go quiet’.
 She felt guilty towards her family.
-She had less and less energy, no patience, no sense of perspective.
-She experienced forgetfulness.
-She forgot she had rescheduled appointments and who she had called.
-Then came the realisation: this isn’t just my ADD.
-It must be something else.
+She had less and less energy, no patience and couldn't keep on top of things.
+She became forgetful, forgetting she had rescheduled appointments or who she was calling.
+Then came the realisation: this isn't just my ADD.
+It has to be something else.

 Everything I had built up in terms of structure felt like quicksand.